Grace Yu, MD

 Obstetrics (including Cesarean section) and gynecology, pediatrics, procedural health, adolescent health, mental health, disaster medicine, and complementary and alternative medicine

-Dr. Rai is an Associate Director and teaching faculty of the San Jose-O’Connor Hospital Family Medicine Residency Program.
+Dr. Rai is a teaching faculty member of the Stanford - O’Connor Family Medicine Residency Program.
 He practices full-spectrum obstetrics and has primary surgeon Cesarean section privileges at O’Connor Hospital.
 He is a diplomate of the American Board of Family Practice.
 Dr. Rai has special expertise in adolescent and procedural medicine and serves as the attending physician for many of the residency procedural clinics.
 He also has extensive experience in international medicine, having led medical trips in Central America, South America, and Southeast Asia.
 He is an avid cyclist and when not on the trails, he can be found sharing a cup of warm chai with the residents.

 Andrew Schechtman, MD